ksaadDE/usefulscripts/README.md

 # Useful Scripts & Notes
-This Repo contains funny scripts.
-I write them all the time to make my daily tasks very easy and to take some notes.
+This repository contains some funny scripts.
+I write them all the time, they make my daily tasks very easy.
+Further I am taking some notes on things that I came across.
 Despite I use some scripts only once, you may have a good day when you can use a out of the box solution ;)

 ### Github Repo Downloader
 Download all your repos from Github, while maintaining the original datetimes (upload, edit etc).